Optical Aspect of Cosmological Black Holes in Einstein-Maxwell-Dilaton Theory: AdS black holes in EMD theory

 In this section, we provide a concise discussion on AdS black holes obtained from EMD gravity theory.
 The latter has been largely investigated in connection with low-energy limits of certain non-trivial theories including superstring models \cite{Hirschmann, Yu}.
 A close inspection shows that this theory can be elaborated via the coupling between supergravity and Maxwell abelian theory.
 Indeed, the dynamics of Einstein-Maxwell-scalar theory is described by the following action

 In the context of this discussion, $R$ represents the Ricci scalar curvature, $F^2$ denotes the quantity $F_{\mu \nu} F^{\mu \nu}$ arising from the Maxwell field strength. $\varphi$ is the dilaton scalar field and the term $V(\varphi)$ indicates the corresponding scalar potential. $K(\varphi)$ stands for the coupling function between the scalar field and the Maxwell field.
 This action can recover certain known models.
 Taking $K(\varphi)=1$ and considering $V(\varphi)=2 \lambda$, the theory reduces to the Einstein-Maxwell theory with a cosmological constant $\lambda$.
 This could supply the Reissner-Nordstrom-de Sitter solution.
 Setting $K(\varphi)=e^{2 \varphi}$ and $V(\varphi)=0$, however, one gets the dilaton black hole solution.
-Additionally, when $K(\varphi)=e^{2 \varphi}$ and

-it yields the dilaton black hole in a de Sitter universe \cite{Hirschmann, Yu}.
+Additionally, considering $K(\varphi)=e^{2 \varphi}$ and $ V(\varphi)=\frac{\lambda}{3}\left(e^{2 \varphi}+4+e^{-2 \varphi}\right)$, it yields the dilaton black hole in a de Sitter universe \cite{Hirschmann, Yu}.
 Besides these solutions, one could also recover other significant solutions by considering different forms associated with $K(\varphi)$ and $V(\varphi)$ scalar quantities.
 Conventionally, the gravity theory and the corresponding black hole solutions are determined once the expressions of $K(\varphi)$ and $V(\varphi)$ are furnished.
 Roughly speaking, the line element metric $ds^2$ is recalled to be

 where $f(r)$ and $h(r)$ are radial functions.
 Explicit forms of such functions can be derived from the equations of motion by fixing the involved scalar functions.
 Solving such equations for EMD gravity backgrounds, we find